Properties of leveled spatial graphs: Preliminaries

-\begin{proposition} Given a connected spatial graph~$\G$, \cref{def: leveled embedding} is equivalent to the definition of a leveled spatial graph given in the text above Definition~\ref{def: semi-leveled}. \end{proposition} \begin{proof} If $\G$ has a semi-leveled embedding with semi-leveled diagram~$D$, then every fragment~$f$ with respect to the spine~$C$ is a planar subgraph of $\G$ without self-crossings or crossings with $C$.
+\begin{proposition} Definition~\ref{def:leveled_previous} and \cref{def: leveled embedding} are equivalent. \end{proposition} \begin{proof} If $\G$ has a semi-leveled embedding with semi-leveled diagram~$D$, then every fragment~$f$ with respect to the spine~$C$ is a planar subgraph of $\G$ without self-crossings or crossings with $C$.
 Therefore, $f$ can be embedded on a disk $D_f$ whose boundary is identified with $C$.
 Since $D$ is divided in levels, the interior of $D_f$ is disjoint from $\G - f$ and any other $D_g$, for $g$ another fragment of $\G$.
-For the other implication, order the disks in a sequence $D_1 , \dots D_d$ such that disks~$D_f$ that together bound a ball in the complement of the graph are labeled consecutively modulo the number of disks~$d$.
+For the other implication, order the disks in a sequence $D_1 , \dots, D_d$ such that disks~$D_f$ that together bound a ball in the complement of the graph are labeled consecutively modulo the number of disks~$d$.
 Consider the diagram~$D$ given by embedding the spine~$C$ on a plane $\mathbb{R}^2$ and projecting the disks $D_f$ to the bounded connected component of $\mathbb{R}^2 \setminus C$.
 Without loss of generality, the diagram can be assumed to be reduced, and such that the fragment of disk~$D_1$ is not crossing over any other fragment.
-The diagram~$D$ is semi-leveled, because no fragment has self-crossings, crossings with $C$, or both over- and undercrossings with another fragment by construction.
+The diagram~$D$ is semi-leveled, because no fragment has self-crossings, crossings with $C$, or both over- and under-crossings with another fragment by construction.
 Define a level partition in the following way: Label the fragments of $\G$ by the index of the disks they belong to.
 Assign $f_1$ and all fragments that do not cross over any other fragment in $D$ to level~1.
 Assign to level~2 the fragment with smallest label that conflicts with a fragment assigned to level 1 and does not conflict with fragments assigned to level 2.
 Continue in the same way until all fragments are assigned to a level.
 The defined partition is a level partition and therefore $D$ is divided in levels. \end{proof}